 Ewan MacColl and chorus sang The Black Ball Line on his and A.L.
-Lloyd's Topic albums The Black Ball Line (8" EP, 1957) and Blow the Man Down (7" EP, 1963).
-This track was also issued in 1957 on their French Le Chante du Monde album Chants de Marins Anglais No 2 and on their Australian Wattle album Singing Sailors, and in 1958 on their American Stinson album Haul on the Bowlin'.
+Lloyd’s Topic albums The Black Ball Line (8" EP, 1957) and Blow the Man Down (7" EP, 1963).
+This track was also issued in 1957 on their French Le Chante du Monde album Chants de Marins Anglais No 2 and on their Australian Wattle album Singing Sailors, and in 1958 on their American Stinson album Haul on the Bowlin’.
 He recorded it again in 1962 on his and A.L.
-Lloyd's American Prestige album A Sailor's Garland.
+Lloyd’s American Prestige album A Sailor’s Garland.
 A.L.
-Lloyd commented in the first album's notes:
+Lloyd noted on the first album:

 The Blackball Line started in 1816.
 Its little 300-500 ton ships with their red swallowtail flag with its black ball in the middle, ran regularly twice a month from New York to Liverpool.
 They were heavily sparred and carried big crews, and because the working pressure was fierce, a great deal of hard singing went on.
 This song must be among the oldest of the better-known windlass shanties.

 The Foc’sle Singers sang The Black Ball Line 1959 on their 1959 Folkways album Foc’sle Songs and Shanties.
 This track was included in 2004 on the Smithsonian Folkways anthology Classic Maritime Music.